Nara Travel Guide: A First-Timer’s Complete Walkthrough

 2. Nara Park Deer Encounters

 Nara Park’s semi-wild deer are the city’s most distinctive feature.
-They’ll approach you for treats (shika senbei—deer crackers, approximately ¥150/$1 per pack).
+They’ll approach you for treats (shika senbei—deer crackers, ¥200 per pack of 10, sold by the Nara Deer Preservation Foundation).
 The deer will bow if you bow first while holding a cracker.
 The park is free to enter and spans approximately 8 kilometers north to south.

 3. Kasuga Taisha (Kasuga Grand Shrine)